Alaska blocks marijuana suspected of containing pesticides

-ANCHORAGE, Alaska (AP) — A Texas marijuana grower is under investigation in Alaska for possible distribution of products cultivated with pesticides, officials said.
+ANCHORAGE, Alaska (AP) — A Matanuska-Susitna Borough marijuana grower is under investigation in Alaska for possible distribution of products cultivated with pesticides, officials said.

 The state Alcohol and Marijuana Control Office sent an advisory to Alaska marijuana retail stores Nov.
 1 ordering the removal and quarantine of all packages originating from Calm N Collective, news organizations reported.